Myanmar civil war (2021–present): November 2022 Arakan ceasefire

 On 26 November 2022, the Arakan Army and the junta agreed to a temporary ceasefire starting on 27 November.
 The ceasefire was brokered by Yōhei Sasakawa of the Nippon Foundation.
 Arakan Army spokespeople maintained that they agreed to the ceasefire for humanitarian reasons, as opposed to international pressure.
 The Arakan Army did not withdraw from fortifications held at the time of the ceasefire.
 Junta spokespeople said that this was the first step towards a permanent ceasefire with the Arakan Army.
 As of mid-December, tensions remained high with forces from both sides remaining in deployment within northern Rakhine State.

 Subsequent new fronts

 On 30 November, the military launched a major assault on the Kokang Myanmar National Democratic Alliance Army using heavy weapons on a base near Chinshwehaw by the Chinese border.
 This assault continued into 2 December, reportedly sending 500 junta soldiers.

 The military continued its campaign in northern Shan State against the Ta'ang National Liberation Army (TNLA).
 On 7 December 2022, the junta launched a ground offensive on the TNLA in the Battle of Namhsan using aerial bombs.
-After six days of fighting, the TNLA captured four villages from junta control, killing 70 soldiers and capturing 28.
-On 17 December, the junta retreated, claiming that they reached an agreement with TNLA, and that they intended to target the PDF forces and attacked the TNLA in mistake.
+After six days of fighting, the TNLA captured four villages from junta's control, killing 70 soldiers and capturing 28.
+On 17 December, the junta retreated, claiming that they had reached an agreement with TNLA, and that they intended to target the PDF forces and attacked the TNLA in mistake.
 The TNLA rejected the statement.
 Continued clashes in late December forced over a thousand civilians to flee to Mogok.